 9 Types of Retirement Accounts You Should Know

-When it comes to saving for retirement, 401(k)s and individual retirement accounts (IRAs) are probably the most well-known types of retirement accounts.
-But just because they’re the most common doesn’t mean they’re your only options.
-There are many different types of retirement accounts, each with their own limitations and eligibility requirements and tax rules.
+When it comes to saving for retirement, 401(k)s and individual retirement accounts (IRAs) are probably the most well-known options.
+But there are many different types of retirement accounts, each with its own pros and cons (like eligibility requirements and tax rules).

 Whether you’re an employee or your own boss, here’s a look at nine types of retirement accounts that you can use to save for retirement.